selenamarie/bigboringsystem/README.md

 Visit http://localhost:3000 in your browser.

+#### Development Setup

+If you are trying to set up b.b.s. for local development only, you can use `npm run dev` instead of `npm start` to bypass certain requirements.
+For instance, you won't need to set up Twilio credentials at all and you won't even need to have a local.json file--it'll just use some simple defaults if you don't create one.

 ## Ops

 Make sure to add yourself as an op in local.json by entering your UID.
 You can find this on your http://localhost:3000/profile page near the top.